-In the 20 years since the Administrative Conference adopted its recommendation on global regulatory cooperation, the United States has entered into a number of trade agreements intended to remove formal barriers to trade, such as tariffs, and informal barriers, such as inconsistent technical standards or regulations.
-The Uruguay round of the General Agreement of Trade and Tariffs was conducted from 1986 to 1994 and resulted in the creation of the World Trade Organization.3 This round also addressed the concern that, as free-trade agreements reduced explicitly protectionist measures such as tariffs, countries were using non-tariff barriers such as standards and regulations as protectionist measures.4 As part of the Uruguay Round, an agreement was reached on processes and best practices to distinguish legitimate regulatory activity from protectionism.
-The Technical Barriers to Trade (TBT) agreement set out procedures that countries should follow in developing standards to protect the countries' legitimate regulatory interests such as protecting health, safety, and the environment, while avoiding unnecessary obstacles to trade.5
+In the 20 years since the Administrative Conference adopted its recommendation on global regulatory cooperation, the United States has entered into a number of trade agreements intended to remove formal barriers to trade, such as tariffs, subsidies, and informal barriers, such as inconsistent technical standards or regulations.
+The Uruguay roundRound of the General Agreement of Trade and Tariffs was conducted from 1986 to 1994 and resulted in the creation of the World Trade Organization.3 This round also addressed the concern that, as free-trade agreements reduced explicitly protectionist measures such as tariffs, countries were using non-tariff barriers such as mandatory product standards and regulations as protectionist measures.4 As part of the Uruguay Round, an agreement was reached on processes and best practices to distinguish legitimate regulatory activity from protectionism.conformity assessment procedures could also disrupt trade.5 The Agreement on Technical Barriers to Trade (TBT) agreement set Agreement), an outcome of the Uruguay Round and an elaboration of the Tokyo Round Standards Code, sets out procedures that countries shouldmust follow in developing, adopting and implementing mandatory product standards and conformity assessment procedures to protect the countries' legitimate regulatory interests such as protecting health, safety, and the environment, while avoiding the creation of unnecessary obstacles to trade in goods.6

-The TBT acts as an analogue to the Administrative Procedure Act in the United States by setting out principles and procedures for countries to develop their regulatory standards to comply with global trade agreements.
-The key procedural principles of the TBT agreement are transparency in the development of regulations, use of international standards when available and appropriate or acceptance of foreign regulations as equivalents, mutual recognition of tests and certifications, and technical standards based on performance or outcomes instead of specific designs or descriptions.6
+The TBT Agreement acts as an analogue to the Administrative Procedure Act in the United States by setting out principles and procedures for countries to develop their regulatory standards to comply with global trade agreements.
+The WTO rules.
+Among the key procedural principles obligations of the TBT agreement are Agreement are non-discrimination; ensuring that mandatory product standards are no more trade restrictive than necessary to fulfill a legitimate objective; enhanced transparency in the development of regulations, mandatory product standards and conformity assessment procedures; the use of relevant international standards when available and as a basis for mandatory product standards and conformity assessment procedures (unless ineffective or inappropriate to fulfill a legitimate objective); and, where appropriate or, basing product requirements on performance or outcomes instead of specific designs or descriptions.
+The Agreement also strongly encourages the acceptance of foreign regulations as equivalents, mutual recognition of tests and